hiverkiya/Let-Us-C-Solutions/Chapter 7 : Case Control Instructions.md

      (a)  Expected ':' instead of ';' in case statements because with ';' case statement do not belong to any switch.

-     (b)  temp cannot appean in constant expression.
-We can never have a variable in case statement, but the temp is there.
+     (b)  temp can't appear in constant expression.We can never have a variable in case statement,but temp is there.

      (c)  Here 'a' is an float variable and we cannot test floats in switch statements.